Junior Hospitality Marketing Manager Career & Resume Guide

 MediumExpert Answer:

-Q: How do you stay up-to-date with the latest trends in hospitality marketing?
+Q: How do you stay up-to-date with the latest trends and best practices in hospitality marketing?

 EasyExpert Answer: